araxiaonline/araxiacode.github.io/docs/wowapi/classes/HookScripts.md

 This example demonstrates how to use the `HookScript` method to register a script handler for the `"OnUpdate"` event and perform frame updates based on the elapsed time.

-## HookScript
+## Hook - OnValueChanged & OnTextChange

-Hooks a script handler to a specified event for an ObjectHookScript object.
+Handles when a UIObject with a set value or text is updated.

 ### Parameters